Gizzz/wear-shop-app/README.md

 npm start
 ```

-## Versions and branches
+## Versions

-Versions:
 - v1 - uses react component's state feature to manage its state.
-It has v1.0.0 tag and can be found in `react-component-state` branch.
 - v2 - uses redux to manage its state.
-It has v2.0.0 tag and can be found in `redux-integration` branch.

-`master` branch contains the latest changes to the app.